dirkhillbrecht/UiUiUi/README.md

 1. Each widget has a _preferred size_ in width and height.
 2. For both directions, the preferred size can either be a specific size in pixels or "as large as possible".
 3. The preferred size of a widget group is derived from the widgets it contains.
-4. `UIDisplay` triggers preferred size computation through the sidget tree.
+4. `UIDisplay` triggers preferred size computation through the widget tree.
 5. After that, `UIDisplay` calls the `layout()` method of the topmost wigdet.
 6. Each widget group then will split the area it got from its caller among the widgets in its group - and call each of them with their portion of the area.
 7. Each non-grouping widget will take the area it got for `layout()` and arrange its content appropriately.